fraserlove/ossium/README.md

 # Ossium

 A volume rendering application to display 3D volumes created from DICOM files in the browser, using WebGPU.
 Two rendering techniques are implemented: Multi-Planar Reformatting (MPR) using maximum intensity projection and Shaded Volume Rendering (SVR) using Blinn-Phong lighting.
-The application must be viewed in a browser that [supports WebGPU](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) and has it enabled.
+Ossium requires a [WebGPU-enabled](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) browser to run.

 ## Installation and Usage